Robotic palletizer stacking cartons on a pallet

 Load-bearing limits and stacking bans

-Sequence requirements for tour, unloading, or shelf placement
+Sequence requirements for routes, unloading, or shelf stocking

 Mixing bans for certain product groups